-Whether it is the demonising of a certain food group or the power of superfoods being highly exaggerated, nutritional advice has a way of being dramaticised, taken out of context or even completely misguided.
+Whether it is the demonising of a certain food group or the power of “superfoods” being highly exaggerated, nutritional advice has a way of being dramaticised, taken out of context or even completely misguided.
 After that, hearing the same statement made repeatedly – especially if by different authorities – can make anyone begin to consider them true.
 Here are five common nutrition myths, along with the scientifically-proven facts that disprove them:

 Myth #1: “Saturated fat is bad”